TV Reporter and Alum Victoria Price Gets Life-Changing Email

 “I was scrolling through, and it was a weird sort of email,” says Price, 29.
 “There was no body to it, just a subject line.
 Something along the lines of, ‘Please get the lump in your neck checked out.
 It looks like mine, and mine turned out to be cancer.
 Please take care of yourself.’”

 No stranger to odd viewer emails, Price wasn’t sure what to make of it.
-But when her boyfriend suggested she get checked out, Price decided to follow through.
+But when her boyfriend suggested she get checked out, she decided to follow through.
 She consulted her primary care physician, who said it could be hypothyroidism.
 While her blood work came back normal, an ultrasound revealed a big nodule in the middle of her thyroid, pushing on her glands and making her neck appear swollen.
 Even before a biopsy, Price’s surgeon made a diagnosis.

 Wanting to explain to viewers that she’d be gone for a while to have the surgery and recover, Price shared her story to Twitter.
 What happened next was a viral sensation.